Lisa Jones, United States says,

 Ketorolac Tromethamine eye drops can cause side effects such as headache, eye redness, eye dryness, puffy eyelids, and burning, stinging and itching of the eyes.
 This is not a complete list of all side effects.
 Do concur with your doctor and follow his directions completely when you are using Ketorolac Tromethamine eye drops.

-What drug(s) may interact with Ketorolac Tromethamine?
+What other drugs could interact with Ketorolac Tromethamine?

 - Alendronate